JaminHLO/m2-rentals/README.md

 * [License](#License)

 ## Usage
-It is necessary to download this extension for usage: [CORS Unblock.](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino/related)

 This website has been tested to be functional on Chrome, MS Edge, Brave, Samsung Galaxy, and iPhone.

-The site is accessible here: [Marvelous Rentals.](https://barosa19.github.io/marvelous-rental/)
+The site is accessible here: [Marvelous Rentals.](https://jaminhlo.github.io/m2-rentals/)

 ## Visuals
 ![This is an image](./assets/images/homepage-screenshot.png)